-Let's return to the mappings related to Timbre, for example by pressing + , then .
-It would be nice that when Timbre increases, the Position parameter of OSC1 decreases a bit.
-To do so, we'll create a new mapping from (a) Timbre.
+Let's return to the mappings related to Timbre, for example by pressing Timbre, then Timbre increases, the Position parameter of OSC1 decreases a bit.
+To do so, we'll create a new mapping from Timbre.

-1You can also use (\hat{U}) + \bigcirc to return directly to the matrix.
+1You can also use $(\hat{1})$ + (to return directly to the matrix.